 Where applicable, the national committees were also regularly consulted under the aegis of the relevant national authority.

 The Joint Secretariat of the Interreg Europe programme acted as secretariat of the current PC.
-As mentioned above under 1.2.3., the JS got involved in the discussions with the other Pan-European programmes to clarify their dividing lines and synergies.
+As mentioned above under section 1.2.3., the JS got involved in the discussions with the other Pan-European programmes to clarify their dividing lines and synergies.

 In view of the completion of a draft Cooperation Programme by mid-2021, the Programming Committee took several actions to consult a wide array of partners all over Europe on their views and proposals for the programme.